 Shrouds of mist cast a fuzzy glow on the sleeping row of houses, and something felt different about the night air.

-Up one driveway a teenage couple huddled near a garage door and smoked pot.
+Up one driveway a teenage couple huddled near a garage door and smoked pot, the unmistakable earthy musk, pungent, even at a distance.
 Farther off, a man emerged from the darkness to roll a garbage can out to his sidewalk, only to be swallowed again by the shadows as he retreated.